 Besides having some of the most delicious honey locally, the apples at the Hays Farm are great too.
 Hays offers an easy drive south of Albuquerque to a beautiful location in Bosque Farms where there are apple varieties such as Gala, Crimson, Winesap and more.
 A great place to stop and get apples without the crowds.

 Heritage Farm at Botanic Garden

 The Botanic Garden now sells fresh apples!
 A bumper crop of Rome apples can go home with you by the 14 or 7-pound bag.
 Fresh frozen grape juice from the grapevines is also for sale, by the half gallon.
 They' also sell mums.
-Apples, juice and flowers are available while supplies last during the Harvest Festival.
+Apples, juice, and flowers are available while supplies last during the Harvest Festival.

 You can typically stop by seven days a week during apple season.
 You pick them yourself, by the bushel or half or quarter bushel.
 They also sell them already picked, but prices are higher.
-Romero's has over 330 trees and varieties such as red delicious, Winesap, red rome and more.
-They also have pears, peaches, plums and several varieties of apricots.
+Romero's has over 330 trees and varieties such as red delicious, Winesap, Red Rome, and more.
+They also have pears, peaches, plums, and several varieties of apricots.
 They accept cash and checks only.

-Yes, they have apples, and so much more, like a pumpkin patch, chile roasting, hayrides, a petting zoo and a corn maze.
+Heading out to Wagner Farms in Corrales is an experience and one that can't be missed during the harvest season.
+Yes, they have apples, and so much more, like a pumpkin patch, chile roasting, hayrides, a petting zoo, and a corn maze.
 Apples and other fruits can be purchased at the Farm Stand, but if you have kids, plan to spend the better part of the day there.